Personal income tax

 Individual income tax reciprocity between Minnesota and Wisconsin ended effective Jan.
 1, 2010.
-As a result, Minnesota and Wisconsin residents who work across the border must file returns in both states for 2010 and beyond if they meet minimum filing requirements.
+As a result, Minnesota and Wisconsin residents who work across the border must file returns in both states if they meet minimum filing requirements.

 Taxpayers who have trouble resolving a tax issue with the Minnesota Department of Revenue and have exhausted all other administrative remedies should contact the state's Taxpayer Rights Advocate for help.